 A minimum of one supply and one return manifold is required for each 1,600 square foot area and for alternate expansion/construction joints.
 Install main piping under the concrete walk as much as possible.
 Main piping installed outside the walk shall have at least 36" of cover, and shall be protected by concrete panel and indicator warning tape.
 Where 36” of cover cannot be achieved provide separate ductile iron sleeves sized to allow for 2/3 full condition.
 Provide flow balance for entire system.

-Reinforcing steel (See Division 32 Section 321313 “Concrete Pavement”) shall be furnished by the Contractor and supported, as required, over entire heated area.
+Reinforcing steel (See Division 32 Section 321313 “Concrete Pavement” shall be furnished by the Contractor and supported, as required, over entire heated area.

 One-half inch pipe loops shall be attached to reinforcing steel on 6" centers using 12 inch minimum return bends without fittingsNo pipe shall extend through expansion, construction or working joints in concrete slab.
 Where pipes pass into a frost free door foundation pipe insulation shall be used (See Detail).
 Pipes and continuous steel may extend through control joints (surface tool marks).
 Pipe loops shall be embedded in concrete at specified depth.
 All pipe connections, fittings and distribution manifolds shall be free of concrete and arranged so as to be easily serviced through manifold vaults.